GUIDE: What are the steps to choose an ERP for a service company?

 Questions to ask:

-• How is the chargeback managed?
+• How is the re-invoicing of costs handled?

 Discover how Stafiz ERP can boost your performance and simplify your business